-Design Point of View
+Point of View

 How I Work

 This process helps teams move beyond opinions and intuition, creating shared clarity around why a solution exists, not just what it looks like.
-It’s how strategy becomes actionable, and how design earns trust as a decision-making partner.
+It’s how strategy becomes actionable, and how research earns trust as a decision-making partner.

 Beyond the Work